margaretmf/margaretmf.github.io/poetry.md

 ## Mortality ##
 The fatal pull to feel compressed, stuck, ashamed, heavy, guilt-ridden.
-The lethal ull to attack, attach, react, and be indignant.
+The lethal pull to attack, attach, react, and be indignant.
 Life is beautiful, beauty is immortal, grace comes to us unexpectedly.
 Paradise of heaven is within.
 The passing storm, the passing clouds.